 Successful grant packages and annual reports are shared with the public, as per the Endowment Agreement between HCTF and the Province of British Columbia:

 Eligible properties are defined as fee-simple conservation lands in British Columbia that are both owned and managed by an NGO.
-Properties can either be an individual fee-simple parcel or a complex of fee-simple parcels that are managed as a unit by the NGO applying for funding.
+Properties can be either an individual fee-simple parcel or a complex of fee-simple parcels that are managed as a unit by the NGO applying for funding.
 Lands owned by any level of government are excluded.
-Lands owned and managed for recreational, historical, agricultural, heritage, cultural or architectural values are not eligible for funding.
+Lands owned and managed for recreational, historical, agricultural, cultural or architectural values are not eligible for funding.
+Organizations wishing to apply for multiple properties must limit the request to three properties only.
+We will accept applications for properties previously funded under this program; however, priority may be given to properties not previously funded if the program is over-subscribed.

 HCTF Land Stewardship Grant Projects require grant reports to be submitted annually, with reports due by March 31st each year of the grant.
 Report forms are emailed directly to project proponents.